joshuacc/prose-for-programmers/manuscript/why.md

 Why spend the time studying writing?
 Let's walk through some of the things you might be thinking.

-## Objection 1: I'm paid to code, not to write
+## Objection 1: I'm paid to code, not to write.

 In most cases, developers aren't paid to code.
-Rather, we are paid to produce working software that solves a business problem.
+We are paid to produce working software that solves a business problem.
 In order to do that we may need to:

 * Email a product manager to clarify a requirement